“Deoxyribonucleic acid, DNA is the genetic material of us, made up of the deoxy sugar, phosphate and nitrogenous bases.”

 Under the gel:

-Under the gel, a bright and straight band’s DNA observed under the UV light.
+Under the gel, a bright and straight band’s DNA was observed under the UV light.

 The bands are sharp and light pink in color due to the intercalation of EtBr.